neilmerton/neilmerton.github.io/src/content/blog/mtb-flat-pedals.md

 title: "MTB flat pedals"
 description: "My experiences with and review of MTB flat pedals."
 pubDate: "Jul 6 2024"
+updatedDate: "Aug 5 2024"
 tags: ["lists", "mtb", "review"]
 draft: false
 ---

 I've been riding mountain bikes since 2018, and I've only ever used flat pedals on my bikes.
 During this time I've used a few different pedals, I'll give my honest review on these below.

+_Note:_ I've worn **Five Ten Freerider**'s for most of my biking experience.
+I'm on my second pair.
+This should add some context to the reviews.

 ## Race Face - Chester Pedal